kathyonu/apotomoing_sequencers/README.md

 ## Welcome to Ruby on Rails using Apotomo on Cells.
 * github.com/kathyonu/apotomoing_sequencers

-### Note: At this time still, 20110217, apotomoing_sequencers is not a fully functioning application.
+### Note: At this time still, 20110218, apotomoing_sequencers is not yet a fully functioning application.
 The entire modelling is subject to change at any moment.

 ## Description: